Pearl Hart: Later life

 After being released from prison, Hart largely appeared in public view.
 She had a short-lived show where she re-enacted her crime and then spoke about the horrors of Yuma Territorial Prison.
 Following this she worked, under an alias, as part of Buffalo Bill's Wild West Show.
 In 1904, Hart was running a cigar store in Kansas City when she was arrested for receiving stolen property.

-A census taker in 1940 claimed to have discovered Hart living in Arizona under a different name, as she had married again.
+A census taker in 1940 claimed to have discovered Hart living in Arizona under a different name; she had married again.

 In popular culture

 In addition to being a staple of pulp western fiction, Hart's exploits have been featured in other venues.
 The play Lady with a Gun and the musical The Legend of Pearl Hart are also based upon Hart's story.